xu-hong/compsci516/MySQL.md

 ## MariaDB Enterprise

-**Strength**
-* MariaDB Enterprise is a proprietary version that extends MariaDB with fully-tested binaries and technical support, backup and recovery.
+MariaDB Enterprise is a proprietary version that extends MariaDB with fully-tested binaries and technical support, backup and recovery.

 **Reference**
 * https://mariadb.com/products/mariadb-enterprise